strayptr/homebrew-tap/README.md

 This is meant to be a reliable, safe, and simple way for OS X users to install realpath.
 The formula verifies the sha256 of the code archive file from [strayptr/realpath](https://github.com/strayptr/realpath), then builds and installs it using Homebrew's standard `bin.install` method.
 The resulting `realpath` binary usually ends up at `/usr/local/bin/realpath`.

-It's also meant to be a stable formula for other developers to create projects whose installation process requires it, as I did.
+It's also meant to be a stable formula for developers to create projects whose installation process requires it.